QuantumPackage/qp2/docs/source/users_guide/natural_orbitals.rst

 ---------------------------

 Once obtained the near |FCI| wave function, one can obtain many
-Onquantities related to it. e of these quantities are the natural
+quantities related to it.
+One of these quantities are the natural
-Onorbitals which have the properties of diagonalizing the one-body
+orbitals which have the property of diagonalizing the one-body
-Ondensity matrix:
+density matrix:

    .. math::

        \rho_{ij} = \delta_{ij}

-where the element of the one-body density matrix :math:`\rho_{ij}` is define as:
+where the element of the one-body density matrix :math:`\rho_{ij}` is defined as:

    .. math::